8grams/developer-starter-kit/Chapter-2-Shell-Programming.md

 # Shell Programming - Bash

 This chapter discuss shell programming.
-Just as stated in previous chapter, shell is a userland software which provides a text user interface to give command using internal builtin commands and also manage program execution and process, therefore its main function is as command interpreter.
-User write commands in shell then whenever user push Enter button, shell will interprets and runs the command.
+Just as stated in previous chapter, shell is a userland software which provides a text user interface to give command using internal built-in commands and also manage program execution and process, therefore its main function is as command interpreter.
+User write commands in shell then whenever user push __Enter__ button, shell will interprets and runs the command.
 Shell also provides a set of programming language constructs which enable developer to automate tasks or doing any other repetitive tasks.
 This chapter discuss how to create the shell script for that purposes.

 ## What is Shell Script?

-Shell script (or in other OS such as Windows also known as batch file) is a file which its content is a set of instructions - known by shell - to do a specific task.
+__Shell script__ (or in other OS such as Windows also known as batch file) is a file which its content is a set of instructions - known by shell - to do a specific task.
 In other word, we may define shell script as source code of programming language which consists of shell builtin commands and other external executable commands.
 Those are usually mixed and constructed to create a file which can be executed so that whenever that functionalities needed they can be done again using that file.

 A shell script must be created specfic to be executed by a specific shell script software.
 As we may understood, there are some shell software available at this moment.
 So, when we create a shell script for Bash, it usually can not be executed succesfully using _Fish_ or _Zsh_ or _Tcsh_.